clerodri/crypto-exchange-system/README.md

+# GLOBANT JAVA  BOOTCAMP
-# Crypto Exchange System
+#  - Crypto Exchange System

 ## Overview

 The Crypto Exchange System is a Java-based application designed as a final project to simulate the functionalities of a cryptocurrency exchange platform.
-Users can create accounts, manage digital wallets, deposit fiat money, and trade cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH).
-The system ensures secure and efficient trading by matching buy and sell orders.
+Users can create accounts, manage digital wallets, deposit fiat money, buy and sell of cryptocurrencies such as Bitcoin (BTC) and Ethereum (ETH).
+The system ensures secure and efficient by matching buy and sell orders.

 ## Features